OneSignal/OneSignal-WordPress-Plugin/readme.txt

 3. Follow the instructions on the new OneSignal Wordpress menu option to get started.

 == Changelog ==
+= 1.0.7 =
+- Fixed bug where some plugins that create posts were not sending out a OneSignal notifications automatically when 'All Posts created from other plugins' was enabled.
+- Fixed errors that display when 'WP_DEBUG' is set to true

 = 1.0.6 =
 - Added Automatic Push Notifications option for 'All Posts created from other plugins' on the "Notification Settings" tab.